How to Write an Essay

 “How do I cut out 200 words from my essay to make it shorter?”

-Redundancies can be found on all levels – in a sentence, in a paragraph, or a section.
+Repetition can be found on all levels – in a sentence, in a paragraph, or a section.
+When you reduce or eliminate repetition in your essay, you are making it less redundant.
+“Redundant” just means repetitive and therefore useless.

 In the last example we just did, we eliminated a redundancy from a sentence.
 And that’s part of a Sentence Cleanup.
-But you can also find and eliminate whole redundant sentences.
+But you can also find and eliminate entire redundant sentences.

-Look for repetitive sentences and even passages in your content and remove them.
+Look for repetitive phrases, sentences, and even passages in your content and remove them.

 Students often repeat things over and over, using different words, thinking that they’re writing great content.
-Those are your opportunities to significantly shorten your essay.
+Those are your opportunities to significantly shorten your essay while improving it at the same time.

 Here’s an example from a fictitious student essay.
 Let’s say the student writes about his trip to Paris and states: